When the ball of the femoral component is dislocated from the acetabular cup.

 Prevention of blood clots and their sequelae:

-- Improving blood flow in the legs - this reduces the stagnation of blood, which allows clots to form.
+1. Improving blood flow in the legs - this reduces the stagnation of blood, which is what allows clots to form.

-- These are tablets which are given to thin the blood and may be required for three months or more.
-Regular blood tests are required to ensure that the dose is correct.
+- Warfarin - Tablets which are given to thin the blood and may be required for three months or more.
+Regular blood tests are necessary to ensure that the dose is correct.

-- A new synthetic inhibitor of Factor Xa.
+- Fondaparinux - A synthetic inhibitor of Factor Xa.
 This drug is highly selective for its target and is efficacious in reducing blood clots.

 There are advantages and disadvantages for each of these methods.
 The surgeon will consider these when advising which combination should be used for any particular/individual patient.

-[It should be noted that the National Institute of Clinical Excellence (NICE) has a view on thromboprophlaxis and states that patients having orthopaedic surgery should be offered low molecular weight heparin (LMWH).]
+It should be noted that the National Institute of Clinical Excellence' view on thromboprophlaxis is that patients undergoing orthopaedic surgery should be offered low molecular weight heparin (LMWH).

 Leg length discrepancy

-The goals of total hip replacement are to relieve pain and correct the functional deficit.
+The goals of total hip replacement (THR) are to relieve pain and correct the functional deficit.
 In doing so, the surgeon sometimes needs to correct leg length discrepancies which may be present prior to the surgery.
-However, he also needs to avoid creating a leg length discrepancy as a result of the surgery.
+However, the surgeon also needs to avoid creating a leg length discrepancy as a result of the surgery.

 Limb length discrepancies of up to 2cms are relatively common in the general population and the majority are asymptomatic.